 Regardless of those and other failures lawmakers continue paving the way for what designer prefer to call autonomous vehicles.
 The U.S. House in September passed the so-called Self-Drive Act.
 If passed by the Senate and signed into law by the President auto manufactures get special protections against various state and federal regulations.

-Whether we want to face it or not, driverless cars will be here sooner than you think.
+Whether we want to face it or not, driverless cars will be here sooner than you think probably being at dealerships similar to ZeMotor before you know it.
 Autonomous cars, capable of sensing the environment around them and navigating without human input, are on the drawing board and the roads.

 Nissan promises to have a driverless car on the market by 2020.
 Other automakers working on autonomous cars include Tesla, Volvo, Mercedes Benz & Audi.
 Who hasn’t heard of Google’s self-driving project?